Liverpool considering selling 'unhappy' Salah, says former Egypt star Aboutrika | Goal.com

 The former Roma and Chelsea forward was expecting to be named captain as the most experienced player in the team, but the armband was instead worn by 22-year-old Trent Alexander-Arnold.

-Aboutrika expects his friend and former team-mate to make the move to one of the Spanish giants one day, with Liverpool finding a big-money offer too much to resist.
+Aboutrika expects his friend and former team-mate to make the move to one of the Spanish giants someday, believing Liverpool will find a big-money offer too much to resist.